TWIML/TWIML-RAG/README.md

 # Tasks & next-steps
 *next steps for extending the codebase & tasklists to select from (or add to for people to pick up work from, get ideas etc.) - to be written*

-- [] Polish up pinecone setup step
+- [] Polish up pinecone setup step (Uploading of documents to pinecone indexes is not currently being done by script - run `nbs/Pinecone_Indexing.ipynb` for now!)
     - Don't process and chunk docs that have already been done (keep some static record, json etc. locally) & write chunks (w. some id or primary key) to the transcripts dir, and ingest from there, for now
     - Don't upload docs to pinecone index which are already there, maybe assign metadata to them with an id/hash of the podcast name and pull down that list and only load docs that are not in it (maybe there's a nicer way via. langchain api)
 - [] Creating `app` functionality